EligibleDev/learning_typescript/README.md

 # Lesson 14

 Enums are set of prebuilt types.
 And when we use it, it returns the index of the type that we selected.

+# Lesson 15

+Tuples are just arrays that we can set type for each index.
+We can use all the array methods in tuples.